blurpesec/esdb-check/README.md

 ###### Output:

-Outputs come in the form of a JSON file which is the exact output of the etherscamdb check API endpoint.
-I recommend checking for the output.result.
+Outputs come in the form of a JSON object which is the exact output of the etherscamdb check API endpoint.

 For domains:
 ```